 Sprocker Spaniels can make great pets, as long as you're ready to keep up with them!
 They suit homes where there’s plenty going on—walks, play, training, and quality time with their people.
 They’re happiest when they feel part of the family and don’t like being left alone for long periods.

-Sprocker Spaniels are generally great with kids.
+Sprocker Spaniels are generally great with children.
 They’re playful, gentle, and tolerant with children.
 Just make sure they’re socialised well from a young age and that play is always supervised.

 Sprocker Spaniel size & appearance